-I’m an avid seeker of European WWII sites, so it’s no surprise that a trip to the Latvian Holocaust Museum was in the cards while I was in Riga.
+As someone who actively seeks out the history of the places I visit, the Latvian Holocaust Museum was definitely on my list of things to do in Riga.
 The Riga Ghetto was established in October 1941 when 30,000 Jews were relocated to a small, 16-block area, separated from the rest of the world by barbed wire fences and armed guards.
-During the years of the Nazi occupation, 90,000 Jews in Latvia were murdered.
+During the years of the WWII Nazi occupation, 90,000 Jews in Latvia were murdered.

-Keep reading for what to expect when you visit The Latvian Holocaust Museum and also take a walk through the old Riga Ghetto.
+Keep reading for what to expect when you visit The Latvian Holocaust Museum, plus discover an excellent walking tour through the old Riga Ghetto.

 THE LATVIAN HOLOCAUST MUSEUM IN RIGA